MicrosoftEdge/WebView2Feedback/specs/Extensions.md

     /// Adds the [browser extension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) using the extension path for unpacked extensions
     /// from the local device.
 The extension folder path is the topmost folder of an unpacked browser extension and contains the browser extension manifest file.
     /// specific extension where its manifest file lives.
+    /// Installed extension will default `IsEnabled` to true.
     HRESULT AddExtension([in] LPCWSTR extensionFolderPath, [in] ICoreWebView2AddExtensionCompletedHandler* handler);
     /// Gets the Extensions for the Profile.
     HRESULT GetExtensions([in] ICoreWebView2GetExtensionsCompletedHandler* handler);